loominatrx/useful-roblox-resources/README.md

 - [Fluent Icons Explorer](https://fluenticons.co) - Lists of Microsoft's open source icons.
 Please credit them if you are using them in your game, as this is required to comply with [their repo license](https://github.com/microsoft/fluentui-system-icons/blob/master/LICENSE).
 - [Material Design Icons](https://fonts.google.com/icons) - Lists of Google's open source icons.
 Please credit them if you are using them in your game, as this is required to comply with [their repo license](https://github.com/google/material-design-icons/blob/master/LICENSE).
 - [ZapSplat](https://zapsplat.com) - This website contains WHOPPING 63.000 sounds that you can use for your games.
 By using their sound effects, **[you agree with their license](https://www.zapsplat.com/license-type/standard-license/)**.
+- [Xyianide's Hotbar & Inventory system](https://devforum.roblox.com/t/open-sourced-inventory-and-hotbar-system/1780963) - An open-sourced inventory & hotbar system.
+I put it here because this is not a library.

 ## Tutorials